a5221985/seeking_the_truth_site/docs/what_did_moses_pbuh_teach_the_jews_according_to_old_testament.md

 * Moses (pbuh) ruled his nation by strictly observing the teachings of Torat.

 ### The Ten Commandments
-1. > I am the Lord thy GOD
+1. > I am the LORD thy GOD
 2. > Thou shalt have no other gods before ME
 3. > Thou shalt not make unto thee any graven image
 4. > Thou shalt not take the name of the LORD thy GOD in vain